Skip to Content

 In July and August, there is a traditional cheese market held on Wednesday mornings attracting many visitors.
 You can also take a boat tour on the canals.

-How to visit: As already mentioned, there are many ways to visit these towns – on your own, or with a tour from Amsterdam.
+How to visit: As already mentioned, there are many ways to visit these towns – on your own by car or by public transport, or with a tour from Amsterdam.
 Here is one of the best tours that visits Marken, Volendam, Edam, and Zaanse Schans as a day trip from Amsterdam.
 There are also private tours like this one, that visit all these three towns as well.

 Volendam - Marken area is a great day trip from Amsterdam